arthur-vilela/PP3-battlefield/README.md

 #### Favicon not being found
 ![Screenshot of error messages indicating wrong filepath](docs/screenshot-bug-favicon.png)
-  - Solved by changing the favicon href to an external href to the image itself in your the github repository.
+  - Solved by changing the favicon href to an external href to the image itself in the project's Github repository.
   - The solution was found by Code Institute's tutors John and Rebecca
   ```
   <link rel="icon" type="image/svg+xml" href="https://raw.githubusercontent.com/arthur-vilela/PP3-battlefield/main/assets/favicon/favicon.ico"/>